BeautyFastCode/cards/features/Steps.md

-default | When (I )switch to main frame default | Then (the )total elapsed time should be :comparison than :expected seconds default | Then (the )total elapsed time should be :comparison to :expected seconds default | Then the response should be in XML default | Then the response should not be in XML default | Then the XML element :element should exist(s)
+default | When (I )switch to main frame default | Then (the )total elapsed time should be :comparison than :expected seconds default | Then (the )total elapsed time should be :comparison to :expected seconds default | Then the response should be in JSON default | Then the response should not be in JSON default | Then the JSON node :node should be equal to :text default | Then the JSON nodes should be equal to: default | Then the JSON node :node should match :pattern default | Then the JSON node :node should be null default | Then the JSON node :node should not be null default | Then the JSON node :node should be true default | Then the JSON node :node should be false default | Then the JSON node :node should be equal to the string :text default | Then the JSON node :node should be equal to the number :number default | Then the JSON node :node should have :count element(s) default | Then the JSON node :node should contain :text default | Then the JSON nodes should contain: default | Then the JSON node :node should not contain :text default | Then the JSON nodes should not contain: default | Given the JSON node :name should exist default | Given the JSON node :name should not exist default | Then the JSON should be valid according to this schema: default | Then the JSON should be invalid according to this schema: default | Then the JSON should be valid according to the schema :filename default | Then the JSON should be invalid according to the schema :filename default | Then the JSON should be equal to: default | Then print last JSON response default | Given I send a :method request to :url default | Given I send a :method request to :url with parameters: default | Given I send a :method request to :url with body: default | Then the response should be equal to default | Then the response should be equal to: default | Then the response should be empty default | Then the header :name should be equal to :value default | Then the header :name should not be equal to :value default | Then the header :name should contain :value default | Then the header :name should not contain :value default | Then the header :name should not exist default | Then the response should expire in the future default | Then I add :name header equal to :value default | Then the response should be encoded in :encoding default | Then print last response headers default | Then print the corresponding curl command default | Then the response should be in XML default | Then the response should not be in XML default | Then the XML element :element should exist(s)